ernop/slay-the-spire-harness/README.md

 Todos
 ==
-Are enemy attacks/actions best characterized as cards?
+# Are enemy attacks/actions best characterized as cards?
 Would make it easier in some ways since enemy "turns" could be the same as players.

-* unify status parameter - it means either "intensity" for things with fixed lengths like strength (permanent) or flame barrier status(1 round), or length, for things with fixed effects (vulnerable/weaken).
+# unify status parameter - it means either "intensity" for things with fixed lengths like strength (permanent) or flame barrier status(1 round), or length, for things with fixed effects (vulnerable/weaken).

-There is no reason for this to have two parameters; one which gets mapped is enough.
+# There is no reason for this to have two parameters; one which gets mapped is enough.
+deck concepts - exhaust, draw, etc.  New test classes just for this
+- ability to characterize certain cards like the ones that add wounds, the one that draws & puts a card on top.